$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera

 It seems that after their proofs appeared nobody carried out the bordism theoretic approach to the rigidity problem.
 We pick up this problem and prove the rigidity of elliptic genera via equivariant bordism theory, thus realizing Witten's original plan.
 Moreover, we give a bordism-theoretic proof for the vanishing of the \(\hat{A}\)-genus of a Spin-manifold which admits a non-trivial smooth \(S^1\)-action originally proved by Atiyah and Hirzebruch \cite{MR0278334}.

 This classical result follows from general existence results for \(S^1\)-invariant metrics of positive scalar curvature (see Theorem \ref{sec:introduction-1} and Theorem \ref{sec:introduction-2}).
 Up to a power of \(2\) these results are conclusive, thus finishing a line of thought begun in \cite{berard83:_scalar} and continued in \cite{MR982331}, \cite{MR2376283}, \cite{wiemeler15:_circl}.
-We remark that the Atiyah-Hirzebruch vanishing theorem mentioned before and the existence of \(S^1\)-invariant metrics of positive scalar curvature have not been considered as related subjects, so far.
+We remark that the Atiyah-Hirzebruch vanishing theorem mentioned above and the existence of \(S^1\)-invariant metrics of positive scalar curvature have not been considered as related subjects, until now.

 These proofs are based on a construction of additive generators of the \(S^1\)-equivariant Spin- and oriented bordism groups.
 These generators are described in the following theorem.
 To state it we first have to fix some notations.